 The applicant (or project director, where applicable) also confirms that he/she understands that:

-When co-applicants and collaborators accept an invitation to participate on an application, it certifies that they:
+When co-applicants accept an invitation to participate on an application, it certifies that they:

 By clicking "Forward" (Forward to SSHRC), the research administrator or financial administrator (institutional approval) certifies that:

 the postsecondary institution or not-for-profit organization:

 Many modules in your application will require that you attach or upload a PDF document.